AnadeOre/LaTeX-Guide/Guide/4- Lists.md

 #### Nested lists

-Each one of the enviroments we used before can be used _inside_ another enviroment of the same or any other type to up to 4 levels of inclusion in the default configuration.
+Each one of the environments we used before can be used _inside_ another environment of the same or any other type to up to 4 levels of inclusion in the default configuration.
 And with that, we can end up having something like this:

 ```latex
 \begin{itemize}